Peter Mutharika: 2019 and 2020 elections

 On 21 May 2019, Malawi held elections to elect a new president, members of parliament, and local government councillors.
 Peter Mutharika was nominated and endorsed as the presidential candidate of the DPP.
 His main challenger was Lazarus Chakwera of the Malawi Congress Party (MCP).
 Saulos Chilima, who had been Mutharika's vice president since 2014, also put up a strong challenge against Mutharika since the two parted ways in April 2018.
 The election was marred with controversy and claims of rigging by Mutharika's DPP.
 In some districts such as Nsanje and Chikwawa in the southern end of Malawi, the Malawi Electoral Commission staff managing the polls were accused of swapping the presidential results for Chakwera to be for Mutharika.
 A district polling staff for Nsanje, Fred Thomas, was arrested for being found tampering with results sheets of the election.
 Similar issues of vote rigging and threatening of opposition political party monitors by the DPP were reported in other districts such as Zomba, Thyolo, Mulanje, Lilongwe and Nkhotakota.
-A lot of results sheets were also affected by tampering by "tippexing".
+A lot of results sheets were alleged to have also been affected by tampering by "tippexing".
 Political thugs, thought to be from the DPP, got hold of results and changed figures by 'erasing' original figures by applying tippex (a brand of correction fluid).
 This led to the election to be known as "the Tippex Election", and the subsequent election of Mutharika as "the Tippex President".
 On 27 May 2019 and despite all the irregularities, the Malawi Electoral Commission Chairperson Supreme Court judge Justice Jane Ansah, announced Mutharika as the winner of the controversial elections with 1,940,709 votes against 1,781,740 for closest challenger Dr Lazarus Chakwera of the MCP.
 Saulos Chilima, who represented the UTM polled 1,018,369 votes.
 Mutharika was subsequently sworn in on 31 May 2019 for a new five-year term.
 The opposition MCP and UTM have then further applied to the High Court of Malawi to nullify the election results and conduct another election.
 Meanwhile, supporters of the opposition continued conducting demonstrations ever since against the conduct of the elections.
 The Human Rights Defenders Coalition (HRDC) then headed by Timothy Mtambo led a wave of protest against Mutharika regime accusing his government of nepotism and demanding that Jane Ansah resign.